bszonye/civ7-flag-corps/README.md

-# Flag Corps 2.1.0
+# Flag Corps 3.0.0
 better banners and flags

 ## improves city banner design
-- town banners show their current focus
+- tooltips with connection, growth, and production info
-- city banners include a civilization icon
+- town focus and civilization icons
 - more readable lighting effects for text and icons
 - better integration of health bars and timers
 - more consistent layout from one settlement to another